YTeyddie22/teyddie22/README.md

 ## I'm a Software Engineer and an undergraduate student.

-- 💻 I’m currently trying learning everything related to software engineering
+- 💻 I’m currently trying to learn everything related to software engineering.
-- I am still working around Javascript 😉
+-    I am still working around Javascript 😉.
-- 💓 I love playing with dogs and engage in sporting activities such as football and rugby
+- 💓 I love playing with dogs and engage in sporting activities such as football and rugby.
-- 👯 Helping the community in any way that can cause an impact in my major goal
+- 👯 Helping the community in any way that can cause an impact to the society in my major goal.
-- 🥅 I want to Contribute more to Open Source projects in 2022
+- 🥅 I want to Contribute more to Open Source projects in 2022.

 ### 📱Connect with me: